DhyanMPatel/Js-Vnnovate/JavaScript/03 Object: basics/intro.md

 # Objects

 - Object is a complex data type in JS
+- Const Object can be modify there is no any const ability work.
 - Property keys must be strings or symbols (usually strings) and Unique.
 - Object Properties are automatically converted into String
 - Object Properties has not any limitation means there are no any reserve words